richardhsuuuu/reverse_proxy/README.md

 A robust reverse proxy server implementation in Python with load balancing, caching, and SSL termination capabilities.

+## Main Questions and Answers

+### How can someone get started with your codebase?

+- Refer to the "Quick Start" section.
+You will need to set up a virtual environment (or use the provided one for convenience), run multiple backend servers (Flask) on different specified ports, and then execute the `reverse_proxy`.
+- You can test the setup using CURL or the load-testing tool I created.
+- If you pass in the debug param, you will notice in the response output, there's a "port" which indicate which host it's hitting from BE, and that will keep rotating due to the round-robhin Load Balancing I implemented.

+### What resources did you use to build your implementation?

+- I utilized a GenAI tool to code up more implementation after i decide on the high-level features i must implement
+- My approach involved looking at each aspect of reverse proxy functionality, selecting at least one key feature to implement, and gradually adding features and robustness.
+I concluded by developing a load testing tool to ensure everything functions correctly.
+- The most intriguing part was the health check and auto-discovery feature of the LoadBalancer, which I specifically separated.
+This feature allows hosts to dynamically join or leave, automatically updating the pool of available hosts in a separate health-checking thread.

+### Explain any design decisions you made, including limitations of the system

+- The system is quite robust.
+Key decisions include:
+  1. Implementing a Cache (LRU) to efficiently utilizing hosts.
+  2. Enabling auto-discovery of hosts and automated fail-over to different hosts, only failing requests when the retry count exceeds the internal limit.
+- I focused on implementing as many features and testing it live instead of writing unit-tests, i would add unit-tests if we need to bring this online of course.

+### How would you scale this?

+- I would introduce a dedicated database for comprehensive logging of requests and responses for tracing.
+- Enhance security by incorporating JWT tokens.
+- Implement sticky sessions if required.
+- Add a Rate-Limiter for better control.
+- Refactor out different functionalities within the same "reverse_proxy.py" - LRUCache, LoadBalancer,_generate_self_signed_cert, etc.
+- The LRUCache can likely be a dedicated RedisCache cluster

+### How would you make it more secure?

+- Introduce additional authentication methods, such as JWT tokens.
+- Implement a whitelist/blacklist mechanism for access control.

 ## Key Features

 - **Security**: Hides backend servers from direct internet access